nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 This in itself however is not too useful unless some other changes are made to the algorithm itself, so that it is suitable for running multiple times by remembering where it left off.

 #### Static values
 Most `ra.newXXX` methods take a `static` keyword argument which is set to `False` by default.
-However, if set to True, subsequent executions of the operation will initialize the value to what it was when the last execution finished.
+However, if set to `True`, subsequent executions of the operation will initialize the value to what it was when the last execution finished.
 ```py
 counter = ra.newInt(0, static=True)
 with ra.whileBlock(lambda: counter < 20000):